 The BBall Index team was assembled during the summer of 2018 to launch this project.
-The site is built around the data, models, and profiles built by this core team.
+The site and its consulting operations is built around the hard work by this team.

 Tim / “Cranjis McBasketball"